Terahertz field-driven magnon upconversion in an antiferromagnet: Main Text

 \section{Main Text}

-Nonlinear dynamics govern many exotic phenomena in complex systems, ranging from chaos and turbulence to neural activity.
+Nonlinear dynamics govern many exotic phenomena in complex systems, ranging from chaos\cite{strogatz2018nonlinear} and turbulence\cite{foias2001navier} to neural activity\cite{friston2001book}.
 In condensed matter physics, a notable manifestation of nonlinear dynamics is \textit{nonlinear phononics}.
 Intense terahertz (THz) or infrared laser pulses, derived from tailored light sources, can drive the collective vibrational modes of a lattice (phonons) into a coherent nonlinear regime, activating specific phonon-phonon interactions that would be silent otherwise.\cite{forst_nonlinear_2011, kozina2019terahertz} These couplings have been found to play a key role in many remarkable phenomena, including transient enhancement of superconductivity\cite{mankowsky2014nonlinear}, nucleation of macroscopic polarization\cite{li2019terahertz,nova2019metastable}, and manipulation of magnetic states\cite{nova_effective_2017, disa2020polarizing, afanasiev2021ultrafast, stupakiewicz2021ultrafast, juraschek2021sum}.
-In principle, similar coherent couplings are expected among other types of collective excitations, including magnons, plasmons, phasons, and amplitudons,\cite{michael2020parametric, juraschek2020parametric, curtis2022cavity} but their exploitation has thus far been hindered by weak interactions with light or fast decoherence.
+In principle, similar coherent couplings are expected among other types of collective excitations, including magnons, plasmons, phasons, and amplitudons,\cite{michael2020parametric, juraschek2020parametric, curtis2022cavity} but their observation has thus far been hindered by weak interactions with light or fast decoherence.
 Addressing this challenge could establish an unprecedented paradigm in the nonequilibrium control of quantum materials and open the door to next-generation information technologies based on coupled coherent excitations.

 Here we unveil a readily accessible coupling mechanism by studying the magnon modes of a canted antiferromagnet.
-We observe magnon upconversion processes mediated by nonlinear magnetic interactions, illustrating what we term \textit{nonlinear coupled magnonics}.
-This concept is distinct from spin dynamics in the non-perturbative regime\cite{mukai2016nonlinear, schlauderer2019temporal}, as well as previous observations of magnon harmonics, which do not involve coupling between distinct magnon modes\cite{kiselev2003microwave, lu2017coherent}.\\
+We observe magnon upconversion processes mediated by nonlinear magnetic interactions.
+Unlike previous observations of magnon multi-harmonics\cite{kiselev2003microwave, lu2017coherent, kurihara_spin_nodate}, spin dynamics in the non-perturbative regime\cite{mukai2016nonlinear, schlauderer2019temporal}, and nonlinear manipulation of spins by a THz electric field\cite{baierl2016nonlinear, mashkovich2019terahertz, schlauderer2019temporal}, our results involve coupling between distinct magnon modes.